convict-git/KoraKaagaz/design-doc.md

 # [WIP] Design documentation
 ## Short description
-KoraKaagaz is a Java based is a no-authentication collaborative white board application which runs across internet.
+KoraKaagaz is a Java based no-authentication collaborative white board application which runs across internet.
 It has real-time drawing and chat support with users joining the boards through IDs, username and profile picture.
 It supports multi-colored   and multi-sized pens, erasers along with different shapes.
-The persitence support helps to keep the drawing without consuming local space.
+The persistence support on central server helps to keep the drawing without consuming local space.

 ## Teams
 1. Networking